SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 ### Develop SharePoint Framework web part

-1. Create a directory for SPFx solution.
+1. Create a directory for SharePoint Framework solution.

    `md spfx-webpart-onprem`
 2. Navigate to the above created directory.